 Add the fact that you are right on the stunning North Cornwall coastline, with an array of beaches within easy reach, and you have the makings of a holiday that you will never forget!

 Three ground floor bedrooms: 2 x king-size double (one zip/link, can be 2'6" twin on request), 1 x adult bunks.
 Ground floor shower room with shower, basin and WC.
+Also 1st floor WC with basin.
 First floor open plan living area with kitchen, dining area and sitting area.

 About the location